King-04/Hospital-Admissions-Data-Analytics-Pipeline/README.md

    - Design star schema models to simplify querying and analysis.
    - Identify relevant dimensions and facts tables.

+6. **Airflow and Docker**
+   - The Airflow image in Docker is used to automate the pipeline.

 ## Running the Pipeline
 1. Install dependencies by running: